winter-x64/pythonProgramming/week-0-basics/basics.md

 😮😮😮

-in different language its know by different name like library, header file, etc. (so don't be confused)
+in different languages its know by different name like library, header file, etc. (so don't be confused)

 examples :-